Transport in South Africa: Road transport safety

-South Africa's road traffic system might be less effective than most industrial countries, but it is not worse than other African nations.
 South Africa has an institutional framework for road safety led by the Road Traffic Management Corporation (RTMC).
-South African transport laws follow global best practices, and the government has implemented and consistently updated legislation governing speed limits, drinking and driving, smoking in vehicles, motorcycle helmets, the wearing of seatbelts, child restraints, and mobile phone use.
+The country's transport laws follow global best practices, and the government has implemented and consistently updated legislation governing speed limits, drinking and driving, smoking in vehicles, motorcycle helmets, the wearing of seatbelts, child restraints, and mobile phone use, among others.

 South Africa counts 26 deaths each year for 100,000 people (260 per million), a higher rate than the global average of 18 per 100,000 (180 per million).

 In 2021, the country recorded 12,541 road fatalities for 11,726,476 vehicles (7.6 million motor vehicles and over 2.6 million light commercial vehicles). with "motor vehicle" including vehicles such as motorcycles and motor tricycles.

 People killed in road accidents are mostly pedestrians with a percentage of 37.6%.
 Passengers suffer 32% of fatalities and drivers 27%.

 58% of road deaths are attributed to alcohol use, which makes alcohol a leading factor in such fatalities.

 South Africa had the highest number of drunk driving incidents according to a WHO survey.

 Pedestrians may be affected by a 60 km/h posted speed limit in residential and urban areas, a speed so excessive that it reduces pedestrians' chance of survival.

 According to some sources, 31% of South African drivers wear seatbelts, while other sources claim a 45 to 60% compliance rate for drivers.

 Vehicle maintenance issues cause 9% of road accidents, including tyres, brakes, and lights issues.

 When vehicle safety is involved, tyres are the first issue in 41% of vehicle factors.

 When a crash is considered major, the crash type is often a head-on collision (44%), multi-vehicle (16%) or a T-Bone collision (15%).